Seismic Announces Intent to Merge With Highspot

-Proposed transaction brings together two leading enablement platforms to support the evolving needs of modern revenue organizations
+Proposed transaction brings together two leading enablement platforms to support the evolving needs of modern revenue organisations

 SAN DIEGO & SEATTLE--(BUSINESS WIRE)--Seismic and Highspot today announced they have signed a definitive agreement to merge the companies.
 The transaction will bring together two leading enablement platforms with a shared vision to reimagine and accelerate performance for revenue teams amid increasingly complex challenges for go-to-market (GTM) teams.

-Once closed, the combined company will operate as Seismic and be led by Seismic Chief Executive Officer Rob Tarkoff.
+Once completed, the combined company will operate as Seismic and be led by Seismic Chief Executive Officer Rob Tarkoff.
 Robert Wahbe, Founder and Chief Executive Officer of Highspot, will join the board of directors of the combined company.
-Permira, through funds that it advises, has invested in Seismic since 2020 and will remain the controlling shareholder following closing.
+Permira, through funds that it advises, has invested in Seismic since 2020 and will remain the controlling shareholder following completion.

 The transaction is subject to customary closing conditions and regulatory approvals.
-The companies will operate independently until the transaction closes and both platforms will continue to be supported thereafter.
+The companies will operate independently until completion of the transaction and both platforms will continue to be supported thereafter.

-“There is a growing demand for technologies that help organizations connect sales strategy to execution and drive consistent revenue performance at scale.
-This proposed merger is about meeting that increasing demand and raising the bar for how technology can enable revenue organizations to plan, execute, perform, and scale,” said Tarkoff.
+“There is a growing demand for technologies that help organisations connect sales strategy to execution and drive consistent revenue performance at scale.
+This proposed merger is about meeting that increasing demand and raising the bar for how technology can enable revenue organisations to plan, execute, perform and scale,” said Tarkoff.
 “I’m excited to continue partnering with both Seismic and Highspot customers as we build the platform that advances the future of AI-driven revenue performance and operations.”

-“Highspot and Seismic share a belief that enablement sits at the center of how modern revenue teams operate,” said Wahbe.
-“Following closing, we will have the opportunity to move the revenue enablement space forward by giving customers more innovation, more insights leading to actions, and more confidence in how they drive performance across their GTM teams.”
+“Highspot and Seismic share a belief that enablement sits at the centre of how modern revenue teams operate,” said Wahbe.
+“Following completion, we will have the opportunity to move the revenue enablement space forward by giving customers more innovation, more insights leading to actions, and more confidence in how they drive performance across their GTM teams.”

-Following the close of the transaction, the combined organization plans to invest further in AI-powered capabilities designed to help revenue teams improve productivity, execution, and consistency across sales, marketing, customer success, and other revenue-generating teams.
+Following completion of the transaction, the combined organisation plans to invest further in AI-powered capabilities designed to help revenue teams improve productivity, execution and consistency across sales, marketing, customer success and other revenue-generating teams.

 About Seismic

 Seismic is the global leader in AI-powered enablement, empowering go-to-market leaders to drive strategic growth and deliver exceptional customer experiences at scale.
-The Seismic Enablement Cloud™ is the only unified AI-powered platform that prepares customer-facing teams with the skills, content, tools, and insights needed to maximize every buyer interaction and strengthen client relationships.
-Trusted by approximately 2,000 organizations worldwide, Seismic helps businesses achieve measurable outcomes and accelerate revenue growth.
+The Seismic Enablement Cloud™ is the only unified AI-powered platform that prepares customer-facing teams with the skills, content, tools and insights needed to maximise every buyer interaction and strengthen client relationships.
+Trusted by approximately 2,000 organisations worldwide, Seismic helps businesses achieve measurable outcomes and accelerate revenue growth.
 Seismic is headquartered in San Diego with offices across North America, Europe, Asia and Australia.
-Learn more at seismic.com.
+Learn more at seismic.com/uk.

 About Highspot